 The Right Toothpaste for the Job

 Dental school graduates know that there are plenty of products on the market for treating sensitive teeth – and one of the most accessible is toothpaste.
-Pastes that contain an active ingredient called potassium nitrate are designed to sooth and prevent tooth sensitivity.
+Pastes that contain an active ingredient called potassium nitrate are designed to soothe and prevent tooth sensitivity.
 Sensitivity occurs when a tooth’s enamel has been worn down and its dentin is exposed.
-The dentin contains tubules that run directly from the tooth’s center (where the nerves are located), and when exposed, these tubules can be stimulated by changes in temperature or specific foods (cold, sour etc.).
+The dentin contains tubules that run directly from the tooth’s center (where the nerves are located), and when exposed, these tubules can be stimulated by changes in temperature or specific foods (cold, sour, etc.).
 Potassium nitrate helps treat tooth sensitivity by blocking these tubules and reducing their exposure.

 Mouth Guard Protection

 Students pursuing dental assistant training learn that there are various other ways that teeth can become sensitive.
 Bruxism, for example, is one very common source of sensitivity.
 Bruxism is a condition in which individuals grind, grate or clench their teeth.
 This typically occurs during sleep, but may also happen unconsciously during the day.
 One thing that is certain about bruxism is that it usually leaves teeth feeling extremely sensitive.
-Dental assistants know that protecting the teeth by wearing a mouth guard is one way to prevent any pressure, damage, and jaw pain.
+Dental assistants know that protecting the teeth by wearing a mouthguard is one way to prevent any pressure, damage, and jaw pain.

 Fluoride can be applied to the teeth to help strengthen their enamel and dentin.
 As a result, some of the pain and discomfort caused by sensitivity can be reduced.
 Treatments that contain the highest level of fluoride (and might provide the most relief) are available at a dentist’s office.
-A trained dental professional might apply fluoride to a patient’s teeth as a gel, foam or even a varnish.
+A trained dental professional might apply fluoride to a patient’s teeth as a gel, foam or even varnish.
 While the varnish is painted directly onto the teeth, the foam can be put into a mouth guard that is then worn for approximately five minutes.
 Gel fluoride can be applied either of these ways.